Sharp Schoenberg type inequalities and the de Bruin--Sharma problem: Revisiting the Schoenberg type inequality of order 1 and Pereira's result

-where the first inequality is given by Theorem~\ref{thm:p1} and the second by~\eqref{eq:p2}.
+where the first inequality is given by Proposition~\ref{prop:p=1-endpoint-sharp} and the second by~\eqref{eq:p2}.
 By the Riesz--Thorin interpolation theorem for $L^p$ spaces and for Schatten $p$-classes, we know that when $p \in (1,2)$, we have

 where $1/p = (1-\theta)/1 + \theta/2$.
-Hence, we apply Theorem~\ref{thm:complex-interpolation} to the two compatible Banach couples $(\ell^1(V),\ell^2(V))$ and $(S_1,S_2)$ and obtain Raising both sides to the $p$th power and using the eigenvalue--singular value comparison \eqref{eq:eval-to-sval} yields
+Hence, we apply Theorem~\ref{thm:complex-interpolation} to the two compatible Banach couples $(\ell^1(\mathbb C^{n}),\ell^2(\mathbb C^{n}))$ and $(S_1,S_2)$ and obtain Raising both sides to the $p$th power and using the eigenvalue--singular value comparison~\eqref{eq:eval-to-sval} yields